 - Contains less tissue dust than regular tissue

-A simple switch like swapping out your toilet paper can do a world of good.
+A simple switch like swapping out your toilet paper, wet wipes and nappies can do a world of good.
 It may seem like a tiny change, but it can make a massive difference.

 Use Bamboo and Cut Your Carbon